Ver pagina en: English | Español

 Decibels are the unit of measurement for sound, abbreviated dB.
 Sounds at or below 70 dB are considered safe for our hearing.
 That’s the sound of a normal conversation between two people.

-Sounds above 70 dB will damage hearing over time.
+Sounds above 70 dB can damage hearing over time.

 Like the Richter scale for measuring earthquakes, the decibel scale is logarithmic.
 This means that loudness is not directly proportional to sound intensity.
 Instead, the intensity of a sound grows very fast.
 A sound at 20 dB is 10 times more intense than a sound at 10 dB, and would be perceived as twice as loud.